Code-Institute-Submissions/data-centric-dev-milestone/README.md

 I created mockups using my preffered prototyping software, Adobe XD.
 The mockups can be found in PDF format here - https://github.com/cobyfoster/data-centric-dev-milestone/tree/master/static/media/mockup.pdf
 If the above link returns GitHub errors, refer to this dropbx link - https://www.dropbox.com/s/yctaq48sgbqcxzz/mockup.pdf?dl=0

 I used the mockups as guidence and then futher edited the layout in code to make it more user friendly and responsive.
+The design itself is naturally responsive so I did not need to do tablet mockups.

 ## Features